The Tank Foundry is a factory that produces heavy tracked vehicles.

 The Heavy Tank Factory dispenses with subtlety in favour of raw strength.
-The Minotaur and Cyclops epitomise the Tank philosphy - hit hard, and be tougher than your opponent, so they lose units and you do not.
-The Welder, Kodachi and Blitz similarly emphasise toughness and high weight, compared to the constructors and raiders of other factories.
+The Minotaur and Cyclops epitomize the Tank philosophy—hit hard, and be tougher than your opponent, so they lose units and you do not.
+The Welder, Kodachi and Blitz similarly emphasize toughness and high weight, compared to the constructors and raiders of other factories.

-The greatest weaknesses of the Heavy Tanks are their lack of subtelty and of faster, light-weight units.
-They can be outmanouvered more easily than most other factories.
+The greatest weaknesses of the Heavy Tanks are their lack of subtlety and of faster, light-weight units.
+They can be outmaneuvered more easily than most other factories.
 Using tanks in combination with Cloakbots and Rovers compensates very well for this weakness and results in a strong, well-balanced force.